johannhof/markdown.rs/README.md

 Roadmap
 ----------

-Implement all John Gruber Markdown features and have them tested
+Short-Term: Implement all John Gruber Markdown features and have them tested

 - [ ] Inline HTML
 - [ ] Automatic Escaping for Special Characters